The degree of the central curve in semidefinite, linear, and quadratic programming: Introduction

 where $y_1,\ldots,y_d$ are the dual variables to the dual semidefinite program. \begin{dfn} Let $(X^*(\lambda),y^*(\lambda))$ be the unique solution of the system~\eqref{eq:KKT_conditions_SDP} for a fixed $\lambda > 0$.
 The (primal) \emph{central curve} $\mathcal{C}_{SDP}(C,\{A_i\},b)$ is the projection onto $\mathcal{S}_\C^m$ of the Zariski closure in $\mathcal{S}_\C^m \times \C^d$ of $\{(X^*(\lambda),y^*(\lambda)): \lambda > 0\}$. \end{dfn}

 The central curve contains the \emph{central path} $\{X^*(\lambda): \lambda > 0\}$.
 Interior point algorithms follow a piecewise linear approximation to the central path to obtain an optimal solution to \eqref{eq:SDP_primal} as $\lambda$ approaches zero \cite{BV2004,FM1968,FGW2002,NW2006,NN1994}.
-The degree of $\mathcal{C}_{SDP}(C,\{A_i\},b)$ is a measure of the "curvy-ness" of the central path and sheds light on the number of steps interior point algorithms will take to find an optimal solution.
+The degree of $\mathcal{C}_{SDP}(C,\{A_i\},b)$ can be used to give an upper bound on the total curvature of the central path which is a heuristic measure on the number of steps interior point algorithms will take to find an optimal solution.

 Interior point methods were first developed for linear programming problems, and the study of the central curve for linear programming from the perspective of algebraic geometry was initiated by Bayer and Lagarias in \cite{BL89-1} and \cite{BL89-2}.
 Dedieu, Malajovich, and Shub \cite{DMS05} studied the total curvature of the central path for linear programs in relation to bounding the number of iterations interior point algorithms take.
 By now we know that the total curvature can be exponential in the dimension of the ambient space \cite{ABGJ18}.
 Most relevant to our work, De Loera, Sturmfels, and Vinzant \cite{DSV12} obtained a breakthrough by computing the degree of the linear programming central curve.
 Given the linear program